TheAwesomeGe/greyboard/README.md

-blackboard
+Greyboard
 ==========

-An attempt at a distributed blackboard by playing with Meteor
+An attempt at a distributed "black"board by playing with Meteor